Updated: Nov 20, 2021

 I’ve just finished reading Multitude by Peter Joseph Swanson—a corrupted and disintegrating human clone research station located inside an asteroid.
 Swanson is quite a prolific writer in various genres, published through Indie publishers.
 This was a captivating story, with quirky and relatably authentic characters and well-constructed and original plot, with some engaging existential themes, and about one spelling mistake per page in the true tradition of self-publishing.

 In contrast to this, early this year I obtained a first edition copy (1962) in paperback of Alfred Coppel’s Dark December.
 It’s a small novel written in a style that hasn’t dated, despite the pages now being browned and brittle—a real treasure.

 Last and most important, where can we find your books/stories?

 All of my books can be found in paperback or on Kindle on Amazon.
 The best way to find them is to go to Amazon or Amazon Kindle, search on the title and author name.
 For Postcards and sequel Holly and Rebekah it’s George Adams; for Where-Stand-All: episodes in the foundation of Hodrin civilisation it’s Farrold Saxon.
 For The Game in Sector 218, it’s A H Fry.

 Follow Alf’s writing on these platforms!

 Liked this interview?
-Sign up to Nikky's newsletter to get more news, blogs and author interviews!
+Sign up to Nikky's newsletter to get a free story, news, blogs and author interviews!